ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 ```

 However, publishing from the Makefile as it is runs linting tests, and because I changed the parser, my tests were considered errors and would not allow my packages to be published.
-Here is a summary of the Makefile's `publish` action:
+Here is a summary of the Makefile's `publish` action.
+We can see  that it makes a `bootstrap-only` and a `build` before publishing.

 ```sh
 ➜  babel-tanhauhau-pablo git:(pablo) make -n publish